Zircoz/100-days-of-code/log.md

 ### Day 5: November 30, 2018

 **Today's Progress**: Did a LAB 1 of IBM Hyperledger and dived into hyperledger composer language a bit.
-Completed a few ES6 challenges on freeCodeCamp.
+Completed ES6 challenges on freeCodeCamp.

 **Thoughts**: I suggest suspect I like the course and will consider paying for its certification in a few days.
 Also, will prefer doing blockchain & smart contracts without the ibm clound.